-Things might be easier for Bo if he wasn't so big and incredibly strong.
-He's solid as an horse and can be difficult to handle when he puts all his might into his muscles.
+Things might be easier for Bobo if he wasn't so big and incredibly strong.
+He's solid as a horse and can be difficult to handle when he puts all his might into his muscles.
 We are working on training but he's a work in progress.

-He's definitely a strikingly gorgeous dog though.
-Bo Bo's eyes will melt your heart.
+He's definitely a strikingly gorgeous dog.
+Bobo's eyes will melt your heart.
 He looks straight into your soul with pure love and adoration.

-When he lived with his previous family, Bo spent a lot of time in a large fenced yard when dad, a firefighter with a long schedule, wasn't home.
+When he lived with his previous family, Bobo spent a lot of time in a large fenced yard when dad, a firefighter with a long schedule, wasn't home.
 Stay-at-home mom with 3 kids under 6, was struggling to manage Bo's strength and anxiety.
 Bo was more comfortable outside and did not handle crate confinement very well.
 Things became unmanageable for the family when they moved and Bobo lost access to a fenced yard, which was a safe outlet for him and helped release his stress.

-When Bo arrived to MPR, we quickly realized that being kenneled in a shelter with barking dogs all around him caused him distress.
-Bo was therefore moved to our meds room, which is in a calm area of the shelter, and has been doing very well since then.
+When Bobo arrived to MPR, we quickly realized that being kenneled in a shelter with barking dogs all around him caused him much distress.
+Bobo was therefore moved to our meds room, which is in a calm area of the shelter, and has been doing very well since then.
 He has access to a couch and is not destructive.
-He has his own yard, which he loves, and behaves like a trooper.
-He never had any accidents inside and only barks a little when he sees something of interest through the window.
+He has his own yard, which he loves, and he behaves like a trooper.
+He never had any accidents inside and only barks when he sees something of interest through the window.
 The rest of the time he is quiet and very well behaved in his room.

 We have moved into the second phase of this rehab project and introduced him to new things, new stimulus, new adventures.
 Basically slowly desensitizing him to those sensory triggers that he has a hard time coping with.

 Behavior with people: